Sui gRPC API - High Performance Access

 - Batch operations for multiple objects or transactions

-2. Live Data Service
+2. State Service

 Query current blockchain state efficiently: